Terri Clark: 2011–2013: Roots and Wings and Classic

-2014–present: Some Songs and Raising the Bar
+2014–present: Some Songs, Raising the Bar, and Take Two

 Clark's tenth studio album, Some Songs, was produced by Michael Knox.
 It was released on September 2, 2014, and includes ten songs.
 The album was funded through PledgeMusic and was distributed by Clark's own BareTrack Records and Universal Music Canada.
 The album's first single, "Some Songs", shipped to Canadian country radio on May 26.

 Clark previously co-hosted America's Morning Show on Nash FM with Blair Garner and Chuck Wicks.

 As of the April 9/10 weekend in 2016, Terri became the new hostess of the Saturday night classic country program Country Gold, replacing Randy Owen.
+Clark will depart the show August 31, 2024.

 In 2018, Clark was inducted into the Canadian Country Music Hall of Fame.
 Clark's eleventh studio album, Raising the Bar, was released on September 14, 2018.

 Clark's first holiday album, "It's Christmas...Cheers!" was released on September 25, 2020, by Mercury Nashville.

 On March 14, 2023, Clark announced that she was to become the newest inductee into the Canadian Music Hall of Fame.

+On March 29, 2024, it was announced that Clark had recorded a new album, which was released on May 31.
+Titled Terri Clark: Take Two, the album features a collection of Clark's past hits recorded as duets with modern day country artists and others, including Kelly Clarkson, Lainey Wilson, and Paul Brandt.
+The first single was a new version of "Better Things to Do" with Clark's close friend Ashley McBryde.